Resonant Ultrasound Spectroscopy for Irregularly-Shaped Samples and its Application to Uranium Ditelluride: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Office of Basic Energy Sciences of the United States Department of Energy under award no. DE-SC0020143.
+B. J. R, F. T., G. G., and A. S. acknowledge funding from the Office of Basic Energy Sciences of the United States Department of Energy under Award No. DE-SC0020143 (UTe$_2$ and SrTiO$_3$ sample preparation, ultrasound experiments, and data analysis).
+B. J. R., F. T., G. G., A. S., T. C., and S. N. acknowledge funding from the Institute for Quantum Matter, an Energy Frontier Research Center funded by the Office of Basic Energy Sciences of the United States Department of Energy under Award No. DE-SC0019331 (Mn$_3$Ge sample growth and preparation).
 Imaging data was acquired through the Cornell Institute of Biotechnology's Imaging Facility, with NIH S10OD012287 for the ZEISS/Xradia Versa 520 X-ray Microscope (CT).
 Laue backreflection diffraction measurements made use of the Cornell Center for Materials Research Shared Facilities which are supported through the NSF MRSEC program (DMR-1719875).
+Research at the University of Maryland was supported by Department of Energy under award no. DE-SC-0019154 (sample characterization), the Gordon and Betty Moore Foundation’s EPiQS Initiative through grant no. GBMF9071 (materials synthesis), NIST, and the Maryland Quantum Materials Center.
 Discussion of commercial software does not imply endorsement by NIST.

 \onecolumngrid